cosmos/iavl/docs/proof/proof.md

 a,hash(1)  hash=92fd030
 ```

-Note that we take the hash of the value `a=1` instead of simply using the value `1`; both would
+Note that we take the hash of the value of `a=1` instead of simply using the value `1` itself;
-work, but the value can be arbitrarily large while the hash has a constant size.
+both would work, but the value can be arbitrarily large while the hash has a constant size.

 With this data, we are able to compute the hashes for all nodes up to and including the root,
 and can compare this root hash with the root hash of the IAVL tree - if they match, we can be